How to Search Facebook Profiles for Keywords

 Algorithmic Results

-Facebook’s search results are influenced by engagement and relevance rather than strict keyword matching.
-Even closely matching terms may not surface the profiles you expect at the top of the results.
+Facebook’s search results are influenced by engagement and relevance rather than a strict keyword index.
+This means that even closely matching terms may not result in the profiles you expect at the top of the results.

-Unlike web search engines, Facebook does not offer a site-wide keyword search that scans all profile fields or historical posts reliably.
-This limits deep keyword discovery.
+Unlike full web search engines, Facebook does not provide a “site-wide” keyword search that reliably checks inside all profile fields or older posts for keyword matches.
+This makes deep keyword discovery difficult with native tools alone.

 Search Bugs and Glitches